DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/DOCUMENTS/Customer purchase order change.md

 **Staging to target status**    | The current status of the staging record.
 Options include: <br> • **Not Started** – the order change has been successfully processed from the inbound file to the staging table but not processed. <br> •	**Error** – The order change has been processed from the staging table, but no updates processed to existing D365 Sales order.
 There are errors with the record that need to be reviewed. <br> •	**Completed** – The order change has been processed and either automatically processed and D365 Sales order updated or ready for Manual approval.
 **Trading partner account**     | Customer account assigned to the staging record.
 **Trading partner GLN**         | The Customer’s global location number is shown here.
-**Customer Requisition**        | Customers purchase order number which will be used to find the existing D365 sales order which requires changes.
+**Customer Requisition**        | Customer's purchase order number which will be used to find the existing D365 sales order which requires changes.
 **Purchase order date**         | The purchase order date from the EDI record is shown here.
 **EDI order purpose**           | The EDI order purpose is shown here.
 Receiving an Order purpose **Original** and **Confirmation** will error the staging record, since these should be sent as **Customer purchase order** document.
 Only **Change** and **Cancellation** order purposes are allowed for **Customer purchase order change** document.
 **Store code**                  | The store code from the EDI record is shown here.